Make FindOne<ProdB> work whether the association was made with or without metadata

 Please let us know whether the suggested solutions are acceptable to you.
 Note that other behaviors could be programmed, including the testing for and warning of the conditions above.
 It's possible that the tests required might add an overhead over and above the default behavior, however.

-#3 Updated by Tingjun Yang about 4 years ago
+#3 Updated by Tingjun Yang over 4 years ago

 Thanks for the suggested solutions.
 They sound good to me but I would like larsoft experts (e.g. Gianluca) to comment on this.

 To me, if some code is requesting Assns<A,B>, it would make sense to return Assns<A,B>, if that is not available, return Assns<A,B,D>.
 If neither is available, throw an error.

-#4 Updated by Christopher Green about 4 years ago
+#4 Updated by Christopher Green over 4 years ago

 Gianluca has been added to the watch list, and we will explicitly request his input via email.